-- Cooperation between enterprises, or between enterprises and research organisations (cooperative projects, minimum of 2 partners). - None of the partners bears more than 70% of the project costs. - Foreign partners carry a minimum of 10% of the project costs. - Cooperative project: Only the cooperation between independent enterprises4 is classified as cooperation. - The funding rate for research institutions is oriented on the composition of the industrial partners (or their small enterprise / medium-sized enterprise status respectively). - Basic rule: The funding rate for research organisations corresponds to the average weighted over the proportionate project costs of the funding rates of the industrial partners. - Exceptions for research organisations: - If a minimum of 50% of the number of the industrial partners are small enterprises → funding rate 60% - If a minimum of 50% of the number of the industrial partners are medium-sized enterprises or small enterprises → funding rate min.
+- Cooperation between enterprises, or between enterprises and research organisations (cooperative projects, minimum of 2 partners). - None of the partners bears more than 70% of the project costs. - Foreign partners carry a minimum of 10% of the project costs. - Cooperative project: Only the cooperation between independent enterprises is classified as cooperation. - The funding rate for research institutions is oriented on the composition of the industrial partners (or their small enterprise / medium-sized enterprise status respectively).

+Basic rule: The funding rate for research organisations corresponds to the average weighted over the funding rates of the industrial partners.

+Exceptions for research organisations:

+- If a minimum of 50% of the number of industrial partners are small enterprises → funding rate 60% - If a minimum of 50% of the number of industrial partners are medium-sized enterprises or small enterprises → funding rate min.
 50%